ByGregMarine/bygregmarine.com/content/pages/books/vitamin-g/chapter-0010/index.md

   - Motivational
   - SocialMedia
 ---
-> *Some people leave fingerprints on our hearts because they have touched our hearts.*
+> Some people leave fingerprints on our hearts.
+They have touched us in such a way that they have left a lasting impression on our lives.
+A parent, friend, teacher, or a random stranger.
+Cherish their fingerprints on your heart today.
+Even if they are gone, they are still in you.